szaumoor/mkhiinbg2/README.md

 ### Q: Are there any NPCs you recommend with her?
 Anyone that she fights with?

 A: Haer'Dalis is a good fit - her banters with him strengthen her epilogue.
 He is, by no means, a requirement however.
-Alternatively, M'Khiin won't leave because of any other companions.
+M'Khiin won't leave because of any other companions.
 She will, however, find little in common with Korgan and Hexxat.

 ### Q: What are your current plans for the mod?